batmanimal/photo-app-react/README.md

+## My Super Awesome Photos

-## Photo Album App, built using React
+Photo album app, built using React

 Design mock (from my version in Angular; see below for link)